victor-munoz/EndlessRecyclerView/README.md

 ## App Features

 - Display an endless list of github users.
-- Acccess to an User's profile info.
+- Access to an User's profile info.

 ## Code Features